September 16, 2020

 Walnut High School: Prabhleen Kaur, Jonathan Steele, and Nicole Zhang.

-All semifinalists have an opportunity to continue in the competition for some 7,600 National Merit Scholarship awards worth more than $30, to be awarded in spring 2021.
+All semifinalists have an opportunity to continue in the competition for some 7,600 National Merit Scholarship awards worth more than $30 million to be awarded in spring 2021.

 To move onto the finalist round, students are judged based on an application covering their academic record, leadership abilities, employment, participation in school and community activities, and honors and awards received.